 As a first step, in June 2014, a forum was held to bring together individuals who were interested in hearing what had been done in other communities.
-In February 2015, a literature review was conducted to determine best practices for a gleaning initiative here in Chatham-Kent.
-Following this report, we conducted a pilot project over the summer and fall and were successful at bringing leftover produce to local service agencies in the community.
-We are now ready to expand the program to include more local agencies and more local farmers, and would like to invite you to participate in the Chatham-Kent Gleaning Project.
+During the summer of 2015, we conducted a pilot project and this was expanded into a full program during the 2016 harvest season.
+We continue to work closely with local producers and have been successful at bringing leftover produce to local service agencies in the community such as local food banks, soup kitchens, cooking programs, youth program, and other agencies that support individuals in our communities.
+We would like to continue to expand the program to include more local agencies and more local farmers, and would like to invite you to participate in the Chatham-Kent Gleaning Project.

 Here is some information to help you become familiar with the project:

 Equipping people to rescue surplus produce from fields and gardens.

 Connecting food producers who have surplus produce with neighbours and community food programs through relationship building, experiential learning and volunteer engagement.

 We are recruiting local agencies to receive the excess produce.